KYVENetwork/docs/docs/introduction/networks.md

 # Networks

 Currently, KYVE has three networks.
-There is KYVE mainnet, which uses the official $KYVE and provides truly trustless data.
-Then two testnets, Korellia and Kaon, where the native currency of $tKYVE has no value and the data is not safe to use.
+The **KYVE mainnet**, which uses the official $KYVE and provides truly trustless data, and two testnets; **Korellia** and **Kaon**, where the native currency of $tKYVE has no value and the data is not safe to use.

 ## Mainnet - KYVE

 KYVE is the official mainnet of KYVE.
-Validated and archived data in this network can be used in production.
+Data validated and archived in this network can be used in production.

 <Tabs groupId="service">
   <TabItem value="webapp" label="WebApp">